aaditidekhane/Automations--Konsol/README.md

 # 📂 What You'll Find Here
 This repository is organized by automation type or department.
 Each automation includes:

-1.Clear documentation on what it does and why it exists
+1.Code files

 2.Setup instructions to get you running quickly

-3.Usage examples so you know exactly how to use it

-4.Dependencies and requirements listed upfront
+3.Dependencies and requirements listed upfront

 # 🛠️ Getting Started
 1.Browse the automations in the folders above